 Compensated absences are absences for which employees will be paid, such as vacation and sick leave.
-The district records unpaid leave for compensated absences as an expense and liability when incurred.
+All vacation and sick pay is accrued when incurred in the proprietary fund financial statements.
+The Port records unpaid leave for compensated absences as an expense and liability when incurred.